-- 1. --license-score INTEGER is to be set if license matching accuracy is desired (Default is 0, and increasing this means a more accurate match).
-Also, using --license-text includes the matched text to the result. - 2. -n INTEGER option can be used to speed up the scan using multiple parallel processes. - 3. --timeout FLOAT option can be used to skip a file taking a lot of time to scan. - 4. --ignore <pattern> can be used to skip certain group of files. - 5. <OUTPUT FORMAT OPTION(s) > is also a very important decision when you want to use the output for specific tasks/have requirements.
-Here we are using json as ScanCode Workbench imports json files only.
+- 1. The Basic Scan options, i.e. -c, -1, -p, -e, -u, and -i are to be decided, according to your requirements.
+If you do not need one specific type of information (say, licences), consider removing it, because more things you scan for, longer it will take for the scan to complete. - 2. --license-score INTEGER is to be set if licence matching accuracy is desired (Default is 0, and increasing this means a more accurate match).
+Also using --license-text includes the matched text to the result - 3. -n INTEGER option can be used to speed up the scan using multiple parallel processes. - 4. --timeout FLOAT option can be used to skip a file taking a lot of time to scan. - 5. --ignore <pattern> can be used to skip certain group of files. - 6. -f <output\format> is also a very important decision when you want to use the output for specific tasks/have requirements.
+Here we are using json as scancode workbench imports json files only.